Petar Andreev

-Petar Andreev (Bulgarian: Петър Андреев; born 2 July 2004) is a Bulgarian footballer who plays as a midfielder for Lokomotiv Plovdiv.
+Petar Andreev (Bulgarian: Петър Андреев; born 2 July 2004) is a Bulgarian professional footballer who plays as a winger for Cherno More Varna.

 Career

 Born in Plovdiv, he started his career in the local Lokomotiv Plovdiv at the age of 10.
 On 26 July 2023 he signed his first professional contract with Lokomotiv.
 On 28 September 2023 he scored the equalizer and later was announced as man of the match in a league game against Ludogorets Razgrad.

 International career

 Andreev was called up for Bulgaria U21 for the 2025 UEFA European Under-21 Championship qualification against Estonia U21 and Israel U21.